/// script

 rich.print("[blue]This worked!")

-And run them with pipx run:
+And run them with pipx run (or hatch run):

 $ pipx run ./print_blue.py